As parking on-site is limited we encourage staff, patients and visitors to use public transport where possible.

 We have 208 spaces for patients and visitors on site.
 The main car park is located opposite the main entrance to the hospital.
 When you drive into the car park your vehicle registration number is captured by the Automatic Number Plate Recognition barriers.
 When you are ready to leave the site please go to the pay station where you will need to enter your vehicle registration number.

 Blue Badge holders

 Automatic number plate recognition barriers are now in operation on our car parks.
-If you wish to register your vehicle please use the form below.
+If you wish to register your vehicle please email firstname.lastname@example.org with your name, email address, blue badge number (and a copy of the blue badge) and up to five vehicle registration numbers.
 This will mean the barrier will recognise your number plate when you arrive on site, lift the barrier and then when you go to pay you will be charged at the blue badge holder fixed rate fee.
 If you are unable to complete the online form please visit the car parking and security office on site.
 You will need to know or make a note of your vehicle registration number as when you go to pay at the machine you will be asked for this.

 Car park charges

 |1 hour – 2 hours||£3.60||£3.70|

 |Long term ticket after first 7 days||£4.60||£4.70|